CONNECTION SCHOOL OF REAL ESTATE

 Tuitions are NOT transferable to another person.

 Audio and video recordings are expressly prohibited.
+However, our Instructors record all classes and circulate recordings to students after each class.

 No disruptive behavior of any kind will be tolerated and may be cause for dismissal.
 At the discretion of the Instructor, any student displaying such behavior will be expelled from the class without refund.
 Electronic devices in class are encouraged but must be silenced during class.
 All students must be respectful of the Instructor and other students.
 We also asked that students refrain from the use of perfumes and colognes that might trigger allergies for other students.